Who We Are

 The Learning Journey

+We use an online E-Learning journal called Tapestry.
+Through Tapestry we record the development and progress of your child and publish observations with attached photographs and videos.
 Your child’s Learning Journey provides a picture of your child’s development and experiences throughout their time at Ladybird.
-Each Learning Journey also contains an ‘At Home’ section.
-We encourage you to contribute towards your child’s Learning Journey by sharing special moments and achievements for us to include.
+We encourage you to contribute towards your child’s Learning Journey by sharing special moments and achievements.
 This ensures that we create a unique picture of your child’s journey throughout their early years.
-At the end of your child’s time with us this also makes a lovely keep sake.

-The nominated Person with special responsibility for Behaviour Management is Antonia Neath.
+The nominated Person with special responsibility for Behaviour Management is Yvonne May.

 Our setting believes that children flourish best when their personal, social and emotional needs are met and where there are clear and developmentally appropriate expectations for their behaviour.